kubernetes/website/docs/setup/pick-right-solution.md

 bare metal servers.
 The effort required to set up a cluster varies from running a single command to crafting your own customized cluster.
 Use this guide to choose a solution that fits your needs.

-If you just want to "kick the tires" on Kubernetes, use the [local Docker-based solution using MiniKube](#local-machine-solutions).
+If you just want to "kick the tires" on Kubernetes, use the [local Docker-based solutions](#local-machine-solutions).

 When you are ready to scale up to more machines and higher availability, a [hosted solution](#hosted-solutions) is the easiest to create and maintain.